bestform/gossg/content/md/bitwig.md

 ### The Layout

 Bitwig is very similar to Live.
-The two main modes of composing—the Scene view and the Arranger—are on par with Live.
+The two main modes of composing — the Scene view and the Arranger — are on par with Live.
 This might not seem like a big deal since the concept is already well-established.
 Or is it?

 The way Bitwig integrates the Scene view with the Arranger may seem like a small thing at first, but it makes a huge difference for me.